 How Can Anomaly Detection Be Integrated into Existing Surveillance Systems Seamlessly?

-You can integrate anomaly detection into existing surveillance systems by using APIs or SDK integrations.
+You can integrate anomaly detection into existing surveillance systems by using API or SDK integrations.
 This allows seamless data ingestion and analysis without disrupting current workflows, providing real-time observations to enhance security and efficiency.

 What Are the Computational Requirements and Costs Associated with Anomaly Detection?